 - 1. The committee consists of the Associate Chair for Undergraduate Studies as an ex officio member and at least two additional members appointed annually by the Chair from the tenure-track and specialized Department faculty. - 2.
-The Associate Chair for Undergraduate Studies serves as the chair of the committee - 3.
+The Associate Chair for Undergraduate Studies serves as the chair of the committee. - 3.
 The committee is responsible for oversight of the Departmental undergraduate degree programs and courses, including the approval of new undergraduate courses and modifications to existing undergraduate courses. - 4.
 The committee is responsible for the oversight of the admission of students into Departmental undergraduate degree programs and their progress in these programs. - 5.
 The committee coordinates with the appropriate departments the scheduling of and publicity for undergraduate courses for which the Department has responsibility. - 6.
-The committee considers and proposes to the tenure-track Department faculty: - (a) modifications to Departmental undergraduate degree programs; - (b) new Department undergraduate courses and undergraduate degree programs; - (c) modifications to the Department's commitments to regularly offer undergraduate courses in support of other departments' programs. - 7.
+The committee considers and proposes to the tenure-track Department faculty: - a. modifications to Departmental undergraduate degree programs; - b. new Department undergraduate courses and undergraduate degree programs; - c. modifications to the Department's commitments to regularly offer undergraduate courses in support of other departments' programs. - 7.
 A proposal of the committee is adopted upon a majority affirmative vote of the tenure-track Department faculty.

-5.1.4 Research Committee
+6.1.4 Research Committee

 - 1. The Research Committee consists of three members appointed annually by the Chair from the tenure-track and specialized Department faculty. - 2.
-The committee elects its chair by a majority affirmative vote. - 3.
-The committee develops and recommends to the Chair policies regarding local computer and network usage and the allocation of monetary and personnel resources in support of the Department's computer and network infrastructure. - 4.
-The committee is responsible for the oversight of academic affairs within the Department, including the coordination of seminars and colloquia. - 5.
+The committee elects its chair by a majority affirmative vote.

+- 3. The committee develops and recommends to the Chair policies regarding local computer and network usage and the allocation of monetary and personnel resources in support of the Department's computer and network infrastructure. - 4.
+The committee is responsible for the coordination of seminars and colloquia. - 5.
 The committee develops and proposes to the tenure-track Department faculty policies on faculty development.
-Such a proposal of the committee is adopted upon a majority affirmative vote of the tenure-track Department faculty.

-- 6. The committee is responsible for developing and overseeing the archiving and appropriate dissemination of Department information including but not limited to: technical reports; publication information; Department meeting minutes; Department Bylaws and procedures; the Department newsletter; Department degree program requirements; and Department course offerings. - 7.
+Such a proposal of the committee is adopted upon a majority affirmative vote of the tenure-track Department faculty. - 6.
+The committee is responsible for developing and overseeing the archiving and appropriate dissemination of Department information including but not limited to: technical reports, publication information, Department meeting minutes, Department bylaws and procedures, the Department newsletter, Department degree program requirements, and Department course offerings. - 7.
 The committee can coopt the help and expertise of faculty and staff as needed to accomplish their tasks.

-The committee is responsible for oversight of the design and maintenance of the Department web site.
+The committee is responsible for oversight of the design and maintenance of the Department website.

-5.2 Other Committees
+6.2 Other Committees

-- 1. The Tenure Committee, the Promotion Committee, and the Promotion Committee for Non- Tenure-Track Department Faculty are considered in Article 8. - 2.
-The Chair, in consultation with the Executive Committee, establishes additional committees as required to conduct the affairs of Department. - 3.
-The purpose and membership of such committees is communicated to the Department faculty as soon as practicable. - 4.
+- 1. The Tenure Committee, the Promotion Committee, and the Promotion Committee for Non-Tenure-Track Department Faculty are considered in Article 9 - 2.
+The Chair, in consultation with the Executive Committee, establishes additional committees as required to conduct the affair of the Department. - 3.
+The purpose and membership of such committees is communicated to the Department faculty as so as practicable. - 4.
 Members of such committees are appointed by the Chair and serve renewable terms of no longer than one year.

-5.3 Committee Procedures
+6.3 Committee procedures